Home > Buyers Guides

 What’s great about a Bariatric Walk-in Tub?

 First, they provide proper room to relax.
 A tub is a place to get comfortable and relax.
 There’s little reason for the extra expense of a walk-in tub if you don’t plan on enjoying it.
 There are hundreds of models of bariatric walk-in tubs that offer a number of amenities, from aromatherapy to mood lighting to heated seats.
-All water jets and air jets come equipped in many of the bariatric walk-in tubs available.
+All water and air jets come equipped in many bariatric walk-in tubs available.
 Melting away the aches and pains of the world in a frothy, hot tub is what these tubs are ultimately about.

 Not only does the larger and sturdier tub offer more support to aid individuals with mobility issues, but several other safety features are available on bariatric walk-in tubs.
 Non-slip floors, grab bars, and the low signature entry steps make walk-in tubs a safer alternative to traditional tubs for many individuals.